wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests         October 2014

+   is willing to cache, even if previous responses indicated that a shorter netmask was the optimal response.

+   Although omitting network-specific caching will significantly simplify an implementation, the resulting drop in cache hits is very likely to defeat most latency benefits provided by edns-client- subnet.
+Therefore, when implementing this option for latency purposes, implementing full caching support as described in this section is STRONGLY RECOMMENDED.

+   Any reply containing an edns-client-subnet option considered invalid should be treated as if no edns-client-subnet option was specified at all.

    Replies coming from servers not supporting edns-client-subnet or otherwise not containing an edns-client-subnet option SHOULD be